mcboyd-bu/Website/assembly_guide.md

   </tr>
 </tbody></table>

 ### 5.2 Arduino Side Holes
 Screw tightness: *moderate*

-Screw **4-40 7/16 screws** into the two side holes in the Arduino.
-These screws should tap into the **bottom plate**, and their head should touch the top of the Arduino plastic base.
+Screw **4-40 7/16 screws (D)** into the two side holes in the Arduino.
+These screws should tap into the **bottom plate** and their head should touch the top of the Arduino plastic base.
 Notice that these screws are pointing the opposite direction as the screws in step 5.1.

 <table width="100%"><tbody>
   <tr>